A CAD rendering of No. 2007 Prince of Wales - David Elliott

 The design of the wheels will incorporate separate balance weights filled with lead

-Recent 3D design work has concentrated on supporting the Delta Rail assignment - including wheels, connecting & coupling rods, crossheads and slide bars – and will establish the maximum allowable side clearances in axle boxes in order to improve low speed negotiation of curves.
-We are in the final stages of the examination of both the Lentz and British Caprotti options for No. 2007’s valve gear.
-The investigation of the original Lentz gear and its development by The Franklin Railway Supply Company (a subsidiary of Lima Locomotive Works) of the USA continues and a number of promising leads are being followed up.
+Further 3D design work concentrated on supporting the Delta Rail assignment - including wheels, connecting & coupling rods, crossheads and slide bars – to establish the maximum allowable side clearances in axle boxes in order to improve low speed negotiation of curves.
+Investigation of the original Lentz gear and its development by The Franklin Railway Supply Company (a subsidiary of Lima Locomotive Works) of the USA continued.

 The frames with the wheels fitted